The resources of ownership are

 On the basis of its origin, resources can be classified into

-Resources can be classified as Biotic and Abiotic on the basis of origin:-
+Resources can be categorized on the basis of origin:

 Land left without cultivation for one or less than one agricultural year is called